 Growing targets will always mean that marketers need to reach more people.
 The problem that marketers encounter is how to grow these audiences while keeping them relevant to their product or proposition.

 Expanding your audience beyond your current database is crucial to achieving future growth.
-What tools are there to reach new audiences?
+What digital tools for marketers are there to reach new audiences?
 How can you ensure that a bigger audience doesn’t mean fewer conversions and less relevant consumers?

 What is lookalike modeling?

 This is where lookalike modeling comes in.
 Marketers need to find new customers and ensure that these new audiences are relevant to their businesses goals.

 Lookalike modeling is the process of identifying new customers that look and behave like your current audience.

 It involves taking a seed audience and defining key characteristics which differentiate these.
 From here smart modeling and other processes will help to identify a new larger, audience that is similar to your current customers.

 What do you need to start building lookalike audiences?

 As with many forms of digital advertising, lookalike modeling works using data.
 Data comes in many forms, and it’s really up to you to decide on which datasets are the most effective at identifying your target customer.